Get

 Although no current research has shown definitive proof that cats can be allergic to litter, many vets and cat owners alike believe it to be very likely.
 Cats can develop an allergy at any age, but those between 1 and 6 years old are most susceptible.
 According to VCA, allergies are among the most common medical conditions that affect cats.

 Allergies occur when the cat’s immune system is hypersensitive or overreacts to an allergen or foreign substance.
 The body will try to remove these allergens, which are foreign proteins.
 Many irritants are overlooked because they’re in something commonplace that we don’t expect to upset our cat, such as cat litter.
-If you’re worried your cat has developed an allergy to their litter, contact your veterinarian to discuss potential allergens your cat could have been exposed to.
+If you’re worried your cat has developed an allergy to their litter, contact a veterinarian to discuss potential allergens your cat could have been exposed to.

 cat cough